Nowhere to Run (1993 film): Production

 Producer Craig Baumgarten conceived the story a decade before its production from a concept by director Richard Marquand, who later collaborated with Joe Eszterhas on the script.
 However, following Marquand's unexpected death, the script remained shelved for years.
 When seeking a project for Jean-Claude Van Damme, Baumgarten recalled the script and deemed it a suitable fit.
 Van Damme reportedly received $3.5 million for the role.

 On June 30, 1992, Daily Variety announced the $15 million film under its initial title "Pals" as part of a three-picture agreement between Columbia Pictures and Van Damme.
 The tentative location was Santa Barbara, California, with an anticipated start date of April 1, 1992, aiming to precede the expiration of Screen Actors Guild and American Federation of Television and Radio Artists contracts on June 30.
 The Hollywood Reporter, however, using the alternate title "Crossing the Line," indicated a May 1992 start date.
 Principal photography began on June 8, 1992, in Napa Valley, California.
 Filming extended to Occidental, California, for nearly a month, and concluded in Los Angeles, specifically at Sony Pictures Studios in Culver City.

 Eszterhas has since said his original script was "taken and destroyed many years later by Jean-Claude Van Damme...
 It lost its sensitivity, it lost everything.
 I don't like to remember that movie."
 Van Damme later said, "The script was... not that good.
 The writer told me he was going to fix everything.
 I was in his house, he shook my hand, he promised me, but he didn't fix it."

 Reception

 Box office

 Nowhere to Run opened January 15, 1993, in 1,745 theaters.
 In its opening weekend, the film made $8,203,255, at #4 behind Aladdin's tenth weekend, A Few Good Men's sixth, and Alive's first weekend.

 The film finally grossed $22,189,039 in the United States and Canada.
 The film performed better internationally, grossing $41.9 million in other territories for a worldwide gross of $64 million.

 Critical response

 The film received mostly negative reviews from critics.
-On Rotten Tomatoes 36% of 25 critics gave the film a positive review, with an average rating of 4.2/10.
+On Rotten Tomatoes 35% of 26 critics gave the film a positive review.
 On Metacritic it has a score of 41% based on 16 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
 Despite that, the film has a cult following with most fans declaring it as "one of Van Damme's better films".